garvinling/android-dataSync/README.md

 ================
 package: com.induzione.sync;

+Dependencies: This application uses the Parse API for its backend service.

 For more information, visit: http://www.teamalwaysblock.com/blog.html

 This is the package from my senior project that handles the data syncing from the firmware of the ARM7 to the Android application.